SAP/gigya-swift-sdk/GigyaSwift/README.md

 }
 ```

-The "showScreenSets" method available parameters include all the parameters the web screen-sets plugin can receive.
+The available parameters for the “showScreenSetts” method are the same as those for the webSDK, as described here: https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/413a5b7170b21014bbc5a10ce4041860.html

 ### GigyaPluginEvent Enum

 This return object is an enum which is aligned to all optional plugin events fired by the screen-sets plugin.